leandroatochkin/SpotPlaylistGen/README.md

-# 🎵 Spotify OAuth Starter App
+# 🎵 Spotify Playlist Generator App

 A full-stack application that translates lines of text into Spotify playlists.
 The app has a **React (Vite) frontend** and a **Node.js + Express backend** with session management.